 When the chance came to spread debate to the many young people in need, I jumped at the opportunity, having been inspired by the many years of success of Urban Debate Leagues at bettering the lives of thousands of students nationwide.
-I first served on the founding board of the successful Bay Area UDL in Oakland and now serve as founding board chair of the SVUDL.
+I first served on the founding board of the successful Bay Area UDL in Oakland and served as founding board chair of SVUDL.
 I'm also actively involved in training and supporting women candidates to run for public office and see debate as a way to build a pipeline of compelling, informed, diverse leaders who have a transnational focus and 21st century thinking skills.

-John Dawson, Secretary/Treasurer
+John Dawson, Board Member

 Dawson Family Fund

 I had a fun and successful career in high-tech, then moved most of my work focus to non-profits.
 Five years ago I invited some Urban Debate League students from the East Bay to present to a small group of prospective donors in Palo Alto.
 The challenges these young people face go far beyond those of typical Peninsula high school kids, and I was stunned by the impact of debate on their lives.
 When a young person tells you, a lot of my friends are dead now, and debate is a big reason I'm not, it becomes clear that more is at stake than higher test scores.